Philippine National Police: Controversies

+Kuratong Baleleng rubout

 Manila blackmail incident

 A blackmail case occurred in Binondo, Manila when police officers abducted and blackmailed seven Chinese citizens suspected of drug trafficking on December 30, 1998.
 After many months of detainment and torture, two Hong Kong residents were killed when the ransom money was not paid.
 One police superintendent who knew of the operation was also killed.

 Euro Generals scandal

 The Euro Generals scandal involves Eliseo de la Paz and several Philippine National Police officials who went to Russia in October 2008 to attend an Interpol conference.
 De la Paz was detained for carrying a large sum of undeclared money.
 A House panel investigating the scandal concluded that the six police officials who attended the conference had made the trip without authorization.
 In 2010, the Office of the Ombudsman filed graft charges against twelve former and active ranking PNP officials for their alleged involvement in the incident.